GT-PJ5TN9F7

 What is The Young Ones?

 The Young Ones began airing on BBC Two in 1982.
 It ran for 12 episodes over 2 series until 1984.
 The cast included Adrian Edmondson, Rik Mayall, Nigel Planer, Christopher Ryan, and Alexei Sayle.
-This anarchic sitcom follows four dishevelled students—Vyvyan, Rick, Neil, and Mike—living in a squalid house, combining surreal humour and slapstick comedy with satirical commentary on youth culture and politics of the 1980s.
+This anarchic sitcom follows four dishevelled students—Vyvyan, Rik, Neil, and Mike—living in a squalid house, combining surreal humour and slapstick comedy with satirical commentary on youth culture and politics of the 1980s.

 Alongside the five main cast members, there were a number of additional guest performers, many of which went on to other things.
 Names include Dawn French, Jennifer Saunders, Chris Barrie, Emma Thompson, Stephen Fry, Mark Arden, Griff Rhys Jones, Robbie Coltrane, Helen Lederer and many more.